 Urban Indian Health Program

-The 2000 census indicated that more than 4 million Americans were of American Indian and Alaska Native heritage.
-Of those, approximately 60% lived in urban areas, with 25% (approximately 605,000) of them residing in counties served by urban Indian health programs authorized and funded through Public Law 94-437, Title V.
+The IHS provides a comprehensive health service delivery system for approximately 2.2 million of the nation’s estimated 3.7 million American Indians and Alaska Natives.
+Approximately 70 percent of American Indians and Alaska Natives live in urban areas, with 25 percent of them residing in counties served by urban Indian health programs authorized and funded through Public Law 94-437, Title V.

 Urban Indians not only share the same health problems as the general Indian population, their health problems are exacerbated in terms of mental and physical hardships because of the lack of family and traditional cultural environments.
 Urban Indian youth are at greater risk for serious mental health and substance abuse problems, suicide, increased gang activity, teen pregnancy, abuse, and neglect.
 Recent studies of the urban Indian population document poor health status and reveal that lack of adequate health care services are a serious problem for most families.
 This is reflected in a 2004 report “The Health Status of Urban American Indians and Alaska Natives: An Analysis of Select Vital Records and Census Data Sources” by the Urban Indian Health Institute, a division of the Seattle Indian Health Board.
 The report, which was limited to the counties served by Title V funded urban Indian programs, demonstrated that although progress had been made toward better health among this population, substantial health disparities continue to exist when compared to the general population.